 - It’s pretty quiet around here at night, so if you’re a nightlife person you should be prepared to hire a car

-- The noise coming off the river can be just as effective as an alarm clock; note that until June 2018 there is major construction along the riverfront as the Chao Phraya Riverside Promenade Project nears completion
+- The noise coming off the river can be just as effective as an alarm clock; note that until the end of December 2018, there is major construction along the riverfront as the Chao Phraya Riverside Promenade Project nears completion

 - In the rainy season (July-October) the boat trip across the river becomes less romantic